 Greg Asner: Yup.

 New Speaker: Let's talk about what you're learning from the laboratory and how it's different from when you go do the traditional scuba diving.

-Dr. Biology: You're a flying at.
-What kind of an altitude?
+Dr. Biology: You're flying at.
+What kind of an attitude?
 How high are you?

 Dr. Biology: You're reading my mind because that was my question is what kind of detail can you get?
 And you're saying a couple of inches maybe on up to feet.

 Dr. Biology: So we have some amazing detail.

 Dr. Biology: It's also if I recall, it's not just like a normal photograph in some cases.
 Now I don't know if you can do it with the corals, but with the-land-based ones you're able to get 3Dimensions, is that correct?

 Greg Asner: Yes, and we are getting 3Dimensions in the corals as well.
 So we have designed and implemented technology that allows us to do two things that are unique and they're done together.
 One is to image an ecosystem in 3D and that works on land and it works on coral reefs down to about 70 feet of water depth.
 Below 70 we lose the signal and we can't see them in 3D anymore.
 And so the 3D mapping is generated by a unique set of instruments that we can talk about.
 And then we have complementary to that 3D look an ability to see the chemical composition of the organisms that we're flying over.
 It could be trees.
 We see their chemistry if we're flying over a forest.
 It can be corals if we're flying over a coral reef.
 And the chemistry not only tells us the health of the corals, kind of like getting a blood test, go to the doctor, get a blood test, here's how you're doing, here's your health.
 The chemistry of these corals do tell us about their health, but nowadays we're converting these chemical signals into information about biological diversity, which is a fancy way of saying what species are actually there.